awsdocs/amazon-chime-sdk-developer-guide/doc_source/chm-dg-glossary.md

 ## A<a name="a"></a>

 **Action**
 In an AWS Lambda function, an action is an item that you want to run on a leg of a phone call, such as sending or receiving digits, joining a meeting, and so on\.
-For more information about actions supported by the PSTN Audio Service, see [Supported actions for SIP media applications](specify-actions.md)\.
+For more information about actions supported by the PSTN Audio Service, see [Supported actions for the PSTN Audio service](specify-actions.md)\.

 **AWS Lambda**
 A compute service that lets you run code for almost any type of application or backend service without provisioning or managing servers\.